ApexSQL Monitor, ApexSQL BI Monitor, ApexSQL VM Monitor

 This article explains what repository data purging is, how to use it in ApexSQL monitoring tools, when and how it should be configured, what are the benefits that can be gained, and how it behaves in the background

-ApexSQL monitoring tools might store a significant amount of data collected during the monitoring process into the their repository databases.
-To prevent the repository database from growing too large, all monitoring tools have a data purging feature that allows the user to configure and schedule repository data purging for data older then the time specified by the user.
+ApexSQL monitoring tools might store a significant amount of data collected during the monitoring process into their repository databases.
+To prevent the repository database from growing too large, all monitoring tools have a data purging feature that allows the user to configure and schedule repository data purging for data older than the time specified by the user.
 The repository purging feature is primarily designed with an idea to keep the database size under control as a preventive action.
-The repository database purging can be performed manually by user or automatically by the application
+The repository database purging can be performed manually by a user or automatically by the application

 To configure automatic repository database purging:

 Select the Purge data older than check box in the Automatic section and set the amount of days the stored performance monitoring data will be saved in the repository database (All data older that the specified amounts of day will be automatically purged)

 Press Save and from now on the repository database will be regularly purged without requiring any user attention

 To manually purge repository database data, use the same Repository purging page.
 In the Manual section of the page set the number of days, press the Purge data button

 Use the value 0 in the Purge data older than when all collected data has to be purged from database

 After the data purging process is completed, the notification will appear with indication Success!

 Once the repository purging is executed and repository database data purged, can I restore it?

 No. Repository data purging will permanently erase and remove data from the repository database

 What are the default parameters of the ApexSQL monitoring tools repository database?

 The default repository database parameters set by application during the installation process are as follows: